Finance for Microbreweries: Helping you share in the profits of the brewing revolution

 There are a number of ways to provide for these costs through borrowing, which can be secured or unsecured.
 Both have their advantages and disadvantages.

-Unsecured loans <link to unsecured loans> are like personal loans, and don’t involve holding any assets as security.
+Unsecured Loans are like personal loans, and don’t involve holding any assets as security.
 Loans are repaid in monthly or quarterly instalments over an agreed term, usually under 5 years.
 Modern lenders can provide a fast unsecured lending, but you might need to provide a personal guarantee.

 Secured loans are ‘secured’ because the lender will require security in case you cannot pay the loan back.
 This could be your home, or your business premises.